Adaptive Teaching: A Teacher's Guide

 Distinct tasks and lower expectations can have negative effects on students.
 It can reinforce stereotypes and limit the potential for growth.
 Therefore, challenge fixed expectations and promote a growth mindset in students.
 Adaptive Teaching does this by valuing student diversity, developing a supportive learning environment, and promoting the belief that intelligence and abilities can be developed.

-while Differentiation and Adaptive Teaching both aim to address student diversity, Adaptive Teaching offers a more effective approach by taking a personalized and responsive approach to instruction.
+While Differentiation and Adaptive Teaching both aim to address student diversity, Adaptive Teaching offers a more effective approach by taking a personalised and responsive approach to instruction.

 It helps to overcome the limitations of traditional Differentiation practices, such as setting lower expectations and creating divides within the classroom.